 "Clinicians," Sulzer said, "frequently view borderline personality disorder symptoms as signs of badness, not sickness..."

-The attitude toward borderline personalilty disorder that equates borderline with difficult merits challenging.
-This blogpost is the first in a series of posts that aim to offer an alternative, more empathic, view.
+The attitude toward borderline personality disorder that equates borderline with difficult merits challenging.
+This blog post is the first in a series of posts that aim to offer an alternative, more empathic, view.

-The seeds of this post were planted by a reader who wrote an email to me complaining of what she had interpreted in my earlier blogposts on this syndrome as a perjoritive attitude toward folks with bpd.
+The seeds of this post were planted by a reader who wrote an email to me complaining of what she had interpreted in my earlier blogposts on this syndrome as a pejorative attitude toward folks with BPD.
 H.O.'s apparently knowledgable perspective piqued my interest.

 So I wrote back.
 And H.O. responded further.